You are here

 Provenance: The Thomas Jefferson Foundation

-Historical Notes: In October 1790, while serving as George Washington's secretary of state, Jefferson made his first of at least six visits to Mount Vernon, Washington's plantation home on the Potomac River.
-Jefferson visited Mount Vernon for the last time in 1801, two years after Washington's death.
+Historical Notes: In October 1790, while serving as George Washington's secretary of state, Thomas Jefferson made his first of at least six visits to Mount Vernon, Washington's plantation home on the Potomac River.1 On one occasion, Jefferson, his daughter Maria, and James Madison stopped by on their return to Philadelphia, and Maria completed the trip with Martha Washington.2 Jefferson visited Mount Vernon for the last time in 1801, two years after Washington's death.3